-You may verbally collaborate on required homework problems and programming assignments, however, you must write your solutions independently.
-If you choose to collaborate on a problem/programming assignment, you are allowed to discuss it with at most 2 other students currently enrolled in the class.
+You may verbally collaborate on required homework problems, however, you must write your solutions independently.
+If you choose to collaborate on a problem, you are allowed to discuss it with at most 3 other students currently enrolled in the class.
 Before working with others on a problem, you should think about it yourself for at least 45 minutes.
 On each problem and program you submit, you must include the names of the students with whom you have had discussions concerning your solution.
 Indicate whether you gave help, received help, or worked together.
 If you worked alone, write "Collaborators: none".

-• You may get help from anyone on latex and programming issues which are clearly more general than the specific assignment (e.g., what does a particular error message mean?)
+• You may get help from anyone on latex issues which are clearly more general than the specific assignment (e.g., what does a particular error message mean?)